jnwatts/sigslot_test/README.md

 Just a really simple foray into using sigslot.h

-License: Simplified BSD License (see LICENSE.txt)
+License: Simplified BSD License (see LICENSE)